z00mantwo/BoxTurtleMC/README.md

 Download the latest zip files from the gerber folder.
 This file can then be submitted to one of the PCB manufactures online like [PCBWay.com](https://www.pcbway.com/) or [JLCPcb](https://jlcpcb.com/).
 Orders are usually a minimum of 5 PCBs per order and should be around $30 USD including shipping.

-Ideally those who go through the process to make circuit boards will make their extras available to others at a minimum cost.
+Ideally those who go through the process to make circuit boards will make their extra boards available to others at a minimum cost.

 # BOM
 All parts are available on Amazon with the exception of the 2 CANBUS plus.